Martin Luther King Jr.

 By Neil McBride, Founder and CEO of Downtown Angels

 Martin Luther King Jr. is remembered not only as a courageous civil rights leader and moral philosopher but also as one of the most compelling orators in American history.
 At his core, however, King was a preacher—a man whose worldview and activism were profoundly shaped by the Black church tradition, Christian theology, and a deeply rooted spiritual mission.
-This article examines how King’s religious identity served as the driving force behind his public activism and explores the central role that the Black church played as the spiritual, cultural, and strategic heart of the Civil Rights Movement.
+This article examines how King’s religious identity drove his public activism and explores the central role of the Black church as the spiritual, cultural, and strategic heart of the Civil Rights Movement.

 Early Life: Faith in the Family